Denizli Atatürk and Ethnography Museum

-Denizli Museum, also known as Denizli Atatürk and Ethnography Museum, (Denizli Atatürk ve Etnoğrafya Müzesi) is a national museum in Denizli, Turkey.
-Established in 1984, it is a historic house museum dedicated to Atatürk, and also exhibits ethnographical items.

-The museum is a 19th-century two-story house in the 459th Street of Saraylar neighborhood of Denizli.
+Denizli Museum, also known as Denizli Atatürk and Ethnography Museum (Denizli Atatürk ve Etnoğrafya Müzesi), is a national museum in Denizli, Turkey.
+Established in 1984, it is a historic house museum dedicated to Atatürk, exhibiting ethnographical items.
+The museum is a 19th-century two-story house on 459th Street of the Saraylar neighborhood of Denizli.

 History

-Atatürk, the founder of modern Turkey, had visited Denizli on 4 February 1931 and stayed in this house.
-It was later on bought by the Ministry of Culture and was established as a museum.
-The museum was opened on 4 February 1984, on the 53rd anniversary of Atatürk's visit.
+Atatürk, the founder of modern Turkey, visited Denizli on 4 February 1931 and stayed in this house.
+It was bought by the Ministry of Culture and established as a museum, opening on 4 February 1984, on the 53rd anniversary of Atatürk's visit.

 Exhibits

 The ground floor is the ethnographical section.
-Ornaments, silver tools, woodwork etc. are displayed in the small rooms.
-The big room is reserved for weapons such as yatagans, swords, rifles, guns etc. A flag, which was used in a meeting during the War of Independence in 1919 and the uniform of Hüseyin Efe, a local hero of 1920s, are also exhibited in this room.

-In three rooms of the upper floor, life style of Denizli citizens were depicted by mannequins.
-Two rooms are dedicated to Atatürk, which were occupied by him when he had visited Denizli in 1931.
-One room was his bedroom and the other his office.
-In anteroom, there is an oil painting by İbrahim Çallı and various house furniture donated by Necip Ali Küçüka, a former Turkish politician and jurist.
+Ornaments, silver tools, woodwork etc., are displayed in the small rooms.
+The big room is reserved for weapons such as yatagans, swords, rifles, guns, and more.
+A flag used in a meeting during the War of Independence in 1919, and the uniform of Hüseyin Efe, a local hero of the 1920s, are also exhibited in this room.
+In three rooms of the upper floor, the lifestyle of Denizli citizens was depicted by mannequins.
+Two rooms are dedicated to Atatürk, which were occupied by him during his visit in 1931.
+The anteroom stores an oil painting by İbrahim Çallı and various house furniture donated by Necip Ali Küçüka, a former Turkish politician and jurist.